 Catching bugs is challenging, and soft-launching a product can help with that.
 Since you’re releasing a product to a limited number of users, early adopters can point out anything that’s going wrong, which minimizes your reputational risks.

-When you go to any market, it is essential to find ways to validate technical, content, or usability issues to leverage and minimize the risks.
-You have to understand what you need to have ready before starting the soft launch.
+When you go to any market, finding ways to validate technical, content, or usability issues is essential to leverage and minimize the risks.
+Before starting the soft launch, you must understand what you need to have ready.

 Get early users